Which Physiology Program is Right for You?

-Our department offers two pre-health master’s programs, as well as a partnership program, that culminate in an MS in Physiology for students interested in studying human physiology at the graduate level to strengthen their preparation and competitiveness for medical school, dental school, or other terminal degree programs in the health sciences.
+Our department offers two specially designed pre-health master’s programs in Physiology, as well as a partnership program, for students interested in studying human physiology at the graduate level to strengthen their preparation and competitiveness for medical school, dental school, or other terminal degree programs in the health sciences.

 - MS in Physiology

 - George Squared